-The difficulty you are facing is pushing the thoughts aside which is affecting your ability to concentrate and get the benefits from prayer.
-To improve this, you need to work on attaining khushoo in prayer.
-You can do this by studying the meaning of what you are reading rather than just mindlessly reading your prayers without contemplating its meaning.
+The difficulty you face pushes the thoughts aside.
+This affects your ability to concentrate and get the benefits from prayer.
+To improve this, you need to work on attaining a concentration in prayer.
+You can do this by studying the meaning of what you read rather than just mindlessly reading your prayers without contemplating its meaning.

 Learn from your mistakes

 Everyone makes mistakes of some kind or another.
 We can repent for the sins we commit, but there is nothing that can be done to change what has happened.
 This may leave you feeling completely helpless that there is nothing you can do.
 This sense of helplessness is a big contributor to the negative feelings you are experiencing.